teliatko/DevFest2013-fnddd/README.md

 3. https://github.com/erikrozendaal/immutable-domain-example

 All of them contains complete running examples of above mentioned concepts and sketched architecture.
-I inculded only references related to code examples, all other refernces can be found at the end of the talk slides.
+I inculded only references related to code examples, all other references can be found at the end of the talk slides.